Niles North High School

 The selection is made based on the following criteria:

-1. Attended at least three years of high school at Niles North
+1. Attended at least three years of high school at a District 219 high school (including Niles East)

 2. Graduated from Niles North